JupiterOne/sdk/docs/integrations/development.md

 ### Authentication

-For commands that require interaction with JupiterOne's API, the CLI will provide ways of inputing credentials.
-To support that, all commands that interact with an API will accept an `--api-key` option.
+For commands that require interaction with JupiterOne's API, the CLI provides two options for providing credentials:

+1. All commands that interact with an API will accept an --api-key option.
-For convenience when developing locally, we will also look for a `JUPITERONE_API_KEY` environment variable for an API key to use.
+2. For added convenience when developing locally, we will also look for a JUPITERONE_API_KEY environment variable to be used as the API key.

 ### Supported commands